-Dr. Mark B. Pochapin is the Sholtz/Leeds Professor of Gastroenterology, Director of the Division of Gastroenterology, and Vice Chair of Clinical Affairs in the Department of Medicine at NYU School of Medicine / NYU Langone Medical Center.
+Dr. Mark B. Pochapin is the Sholtz/Leeds Professor of Gastroenterology, Director of the Division of Gastroenterology, and Vice Chair of Clinical Affairs in the Department of Medicine at NYU School of Medicine / NYU Langone Health.

 As a clinician and clinical researcher, Dr. Pochapin focuses on the prevention, early detection, and treatment of gastrointestinal cancers.
 He is dedicated to public outreach and education in this area, including the national effort to increase colorectal cancer screening and prevention.
 Known for his commitment to the advancement of clinical excellence and education, Dr. Pochapin has received over 30 teaching awards, including the Elliot Hochstein Teaching Award and Humanism in Medicine Award.